skramm/homog2d/docs/homog2d_manual.md

 To achieve this overloading, each of these functions receives as additional (dummy) argument an object of type `RootHelper`, templated by the numerical type.
-In the definition of the function, this additional argument value is ignored, it is there just so that the compiler can select the correct overload (in a similar way of what happens with templates).
+In the definition of the function, this additional argument value is ignored, it is there just so that the compiler can select the correct overload.

 The two implementations (for points and for lines) are written as two `impl_` private functions that are templated by the numerical data type.
 If the situation only makes sense for one of the types (for example `getAngle()` cannot be considered for two points), then